 Looking for that one-off gift for a special person or a special occasion?
 Our Retail Gallery across two floors displays high-quality art and crafts, much of which is produced in the North West.
 From fine art, sculpture and ceramics, to jewellery and textiles, there's sure to be something to delight the recipient - as much as the giver!

 "One of the best craft places we have been to."
 K Griffiths, Levens

 The Souvenir Shop

 If you're looking for a place to buy a souvenir of your visit to Farfield Mill, then drop into the Shop on Level 3.
-Along with calendars, postcards and hand-made cards, you'll find a selection of children's toys, plus smaller gifts, including jewellery and locally-produced soaps, jams and sweets.
+Along with calendars, postcards and hand-made cards, you'll find a selection of children's toys, plus smaller gifts, including jewellery and locally-produced soaps and sweets.

 In addition to our characteristic Farfield Mill throws and blankets in the Retail Galleries, and our range of lovely souvenirs, you can also purchase textile kits, yarns and specialist books.

 Avril's Books at Farfield Mill is a specialist textile bookshop on Level 3.
 You'll find a broad selection of second-hand textile books in a cosy, relaxed setting - and if you can't find what you need, Avril can usually source it!
 Why not buy your book, then retire to one of our sofas in the Café...?